pbertain/sportspuff-api/ansible/README.md

 3. Copies application files from repository
 4. Creates environment-specific configuration
 5. Stops existing containers
-6. Builds and starts new containers with docker-compose
+6. Builds and starts new containers with docker compose
 7. Waits for services to be healthy
 8. Initializes database (first time only)